 There's a category of helicopter operations called human external cargo in which a human, or humans, are carried in a somewhat unrestrained manner.
 They aren't just hanging onto a flying helicopter sipping a drink with an umbrella stuck in it, but aren't belted into a seat, either.
 They have a job to do that requires some freedom of movement outside the aircraft.

 And sometimes "outside" means "suspended on a rope 100 feet below."
 Cool!
 One such job is attaching those large spheres to power lines that alert passing aircraft to the presence of the line.
 The spheres are known as aerial marker balls and, well, somebody's gotta get 'em up there, so call in a helo and a couple of people with balls.
+In this case, the electric utility called in Wilson Construction of Aurora, Oregon.*

 I was working on a story about human external cargo, so my job was to capture these guys doing theirs.